acts-project/acts/docs/core/seeding.rst

    scatteringInRegion2 *=
        m_config.sigmaScattering * m_config.sigmaScattering;

-The minimum scattering term ('scatteringInRegion2') is calculated from 'sigmaScattering', the configurable number of sigmas of scattering angle to be considered, and 'maxScatteringAngle2', which is evaluated from the Lynch & Dahl correction of the Highland equation assuming the lowest allowed pT.
+The minimum scattering term (`scatteringInRegion2`) is calculated from `sigmaScattering`, the configurable number of sigmas of scattering angle to be considered, and `maxScatteringAngle2`, which is evaluated from the Lynch & Dahl correction of the Highland equation assuming the lowest allowed :math:`p_{T}`.
 The parameters of the Highland equation are fully configurable.

-The following code block calculates if the triplet forms a nearly straight line in the r/z plane (see :numref:`rz`) as the particle path in the r/z plane is unaffected by the magnetic field [#f1]_.
-This is split in two (may be revised in the future); the first test occurs before the calculation of the helix circle.
-Therefore, the deviation from a straight line is compared to the maximum allowed scattering at minimum pT scaled by the forward angle (as calculated above).
-Both the check against min pT and the check against the calculated pT (discussed further below) take the correlated measurement uncertainty into account.
+The following code block checks if the triplet forms a nearly straight line in the :math:`r/z` plane (see :numref:`rz`) as the particle path in the :math:`r/z` plane is unaffected by the magnetic field [#f1]_.
+This is split in two parts (may be revised in the future); the first test occurs before the calculation of the helix circle.
+Therefore, the deviation from a straight line is compared to the maximum allowed scattering at minimum :math:`p_{T}` scaled by the forward angle (as calculated above).
+Both the check against min :math:`p_{T}` and the check against the calculated :math:`p_{T}` (discussed further below) take the correlated measurement uncertainty into account.

 .. code-block:: cpp